keolo/population/README.md

 ### Why

-* Demonstrate how to maximaize efficiency by using appropriate languages, infrastructure, and concurrency
+* Demonstrate how to maximize efficiency by using appropriate languages, infrastructure, and concurrency
-* Demonstrate an efficient and delightful development experience
+* Demonstrate a simple and delightful development experience
 * Highlight business value by demonstrating computational, and human process efficienies which result in on-demand and extremely low operational costs

 ### KPIs / Goals